stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

-ip-api.com -> For getting ASN info about IPs if no info was found in our Redis DB ipinfo.io -> For getting your public IP virustotal.com -> For getting scores about domains, IPs and URLs urlhaus-api.abuse.ch -> For getting info about URLs check.torproject.org -> For getting info about tor exist nodes. cert.pl -> Used in our list of TI files. abuse.ch -> Used by urlhaus for getting info about contacted domains and downloaded files.
+ip-api.com -> For getting ASN info about IPs if no info was found in our Redis DB ipinfo.io -> For getting your public IP virustotal.com -> For getting scores about domains, IPs and URLs urlhaus-api.abuse.ch -> For getting info about URLs and downloaded files check.torproject.org -> For getting info about tor exist nodes. cert.pl -> Used in our list of TI files. abuse.ch -> Used by urlhaus for getting info about contacted domains and downloaded files.